 Consider a two-dimensional dynamic system (two coupled first-order differential equations with two endogenous time-dependent variables).
-Suppose the system has a steady state which is a saddle point (which is the case if and only if the two eigenvalues of the associated Jacobi matrix, evaluated at the steady state, are of opposite sign).
+Suppose the system has a steady state which is a saddle point (which is the case if and only if the two eigenvalues of the associated Jacobi matrix are of opposite sign).
 Then, so far, either presence or absence of saddle-point stability is possible.
 And which of the two cases occur can not be diagnosed from the two differential equations in isolation.
 One has to consider the boundary conditions.

 Here is a complete definition of (local) saddle-point stability.

-DEFINITION.
-A steady state of a two-dimensional dynamic system is (locally) saddlepoint stable if:
+A steady state of a two-dimensional dynamic system is (locally) saddle-point stable if: